The-Peso-G/nightlite/README.md

 generateZokratesFiles('zkp/gm17', 'ft-transfer')
 ```

 will set up only `ft-transfer.zok` and output the files in your `zkp/gm17` directory.
+If `HASH_TYPE`
+is set to `mimc`, the function will automatically set up `mimc/ft-transfer.zok`.

+By default, Nightlite will use SHA-256 for merkle tree calculations.
+If you would like to use MiMC
+instead, change the `HASH_TYPE` value in `config.js` and set up the files as normal.

+Using Nightfall, you can choose whether to use MiMC hashing or SHA-256 hashing within the
+application.
+It will automatically set up the correct files for you.
+Take a look at the
+[Nightfall](https://github.com/EYBlockchain/nightfall/tree/master/zkp) `zkp/README` for more
+information.

 The Trusted Setup step will take approximately one hour.
 The Trusted Setup step will need to be
 re-run for a given .zok file whenever it is changed or whenever you change `HASH_TYPE`.